emsdiaz/emsdiaz/README.md

 - 👋 Hi, I’m Emily Diaz - @emsdiaz
 - I’m a Data Scientist with 5 years of working experience in consulting industry
-- I am currently pursuing my masters degree in Data Analytics Engineering at Northeastern University, US.
-My undergrad was on Statistics which I studied at University of Costa Rica (UCR)
+- I have a masters degree in Data Analytics Engineering from Northeastern University, US and a  bachelor's degree in Statistics from University of Costa Rica (UCR)
 - I'm originally from Costa Rica, my first language is Spanish and I'm currently based in Boston, US
 - I’m currently learning more about Deep Learning applications to image analysis
 - I have experienced and interest on Natural Language Processing and Reinforcement Learning